 - Full board (breakfast, lunch and dinner) meals and lodging

 - Five-months of dedicated mentorship for each team

-- $1,000 field-research seed grant funding available upon successful completion of Week 1
+- $1,000 field-research seed grant funding available upon successful completion of Week 1, to qualifying teams

 - $5,000 competitive field-research grants available at end of course for further research for publication

 - Access to the GREAT professional network by being admitted to the GREAT Community of Practice that links teams to relevant literature, conferences, further training events, webinars and opportunities to publish

 Partial funding support is also available on a competitive and needs-based model (to be evaluated upon application).